What are the Effects of Smoking Weed for Medical Purposes?

 - Water pipes (i.e. bong)

-- Joints (with hemp paper or tobacco paper)
+- Joints (rolling papers, hemp paper or tobacco paper)

 - Blunts (i.e. emptied out cigar)